eddie-energy/eddie/aiida/docs/1-running/data-need.md

 ## Transmission Control

-If the `allowTransmissionControl` field is set to `true`, the EP may remotely control transmission for the permission by sending permission commands.
-Two commands are accepted:
+The `allowedPermissionCommands` field lists the permission commands the EP may send to remotely control transmission for the permission.
+A transmission-controlling command is accepted only if it is listed; otherwise it is rejected.
+The available commands are:

 - `SET_TRANSMISSION_ENABLED` - enables or disables transmission.
-- `UPDATE_SCHEDULE` - adjusts the transmission schedule (capped at the data-need frequency).
+- `UPDATE_TRANSMISSION_SCHEDULE` - adjusts the transmission schedule (capped at the data-need frequency).

+For example, `"allowedPermissionCommands": ["UPDATE_TRANSMISSION_SCHEDULE", "SET_TRANSMISSION_ENABLED"]` allows both commands.
-If the field is `false` (the default), these commands are rejected.
-The `TERMINATE` command is always accepted, regardless of this flag.
+If the field is empty (the default `[]`), all transmission-controlling commands are rejected.
+The `TERMINATE` command is always accepted, regardless of this field.

 For more details, see: